 La Mer also has a scenic beach, La Mer Beach, where you can walk, jog, meditate and swim.
 If you get hungry in the meantime, don’t worry!
 There are plenty of restaurants and cafes around to stop by for a bite and drink.

 This unique spot is open from Sunday to Wednesday from 10 am to 10 pm and from Thursday to Saturday from 10 am to 12 am so you can spend there the entire day if you want to!

 #5 The Marina Walk

-Free of charge and the most popular spot in Dubai, welcome to the Marina Walk!
-Located at the Dubai Marina and opened 24 hours, it will greet you with beautiful scenery that you can enjoy during your relaxing stroll with friends and family (or even solo!).
+Free of charge and in the most popular spot in Dubai, welcome to the Marina Walk!
+Located at the Dubai Marina and open 24 hours, it will greet you with beautiful scenery that you can enjoy during your relaxing stroll with friends and family (or even solo!).
 For many, it’s a great place for jogging and running so don’t miss out.

 #6 The Coin Museum and Coffee Museum

 Sounds interesting?
 They both are, especially if you are visiting Dubai with kids who need some entertainment.
 Whether you collect coins and love coffee or not, it’s worth checking them out.
 They are located at the Al Fahidi Historical District in the Bastakiaya area and will give you an opportunity to get familiar with the history of the nation.

 The Coin Museum is open from Sunday to Thursday from 8 am to 2 pm.
 It’s closed on Fridays and Saturdays.
 The Coffee Museum is open from Sunday to Thursday from 9 am to 5 pm and it’s closed only on Fridays.

 #7 Bur Dubai Souk Market

 When in Dubai, you can’t miss out on visiting at least one of the traditional local markets.
 They are free of charge and will give you an opportunity to meet locals, test your negotiation skills, feel the local life, and buy some souvenirs.